mkdika/lightweight-web-api/README.md

 ## Tech Stack and Library

+>  Please note that all these framework or library stack is till in testing (`read`: POC).

 - [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html), use Java 8 platform.
 - [Maven3](https://maven.apache.org/index.html), as build system and dependency management.
 - [Project Lombok](https://projectlombok.org/), a library to help minimize code boilerplate.